-Here we will dive into a what exactly email is, discuss a few vetted email alternatives worth considering, and how to migrate off your current Gmail, Yahoo, AOL, Outlook email to one that actually respects your privacy.
+Here we will dive into what exactly email is, discuss a few vetted email alternatives worth considering and how to migrate off your current Gmail, Yahoo, AOL, Outlook email to one that actually respects your privacy.

 What inspired this article is a recent post we pushed out with more news on why we don’t trust Proton, the company behind ProtonMail.
 In short, their board member is a World Economic Forum Chair and they’re trying to hide this fact.